Eva-0901/eva-playground/README.md

+#Run Guide ✨
 First create a vector db (actually pre-trained files lol).
-The for each time, just load the files.
+Then for each time, just load the files.